One of the best parts of summer, get my dietitian’s guide to peaches, including nutritional info and tips for cooking and storing them.

 When peaches are still firm to the touch, keep them on the counter at room temp until they’ve ripened.

-Be sure to avoid washing peaches until ready to eat to avoid mold growth, and don’t pile them on top of one another as they’re prone to bruising.
+Be sure to avoid washing then until just before eating or cooking to avoid mold growth, and don’t pile them on top of one another as they’re prone to bruising.

 Once peaches are soft and ready to eat, you need to move fast.
 Ideally, you should eat ripe peaches the day you bring them home; however, you can buy yourself some time by storing them in the fridge for up to 3 days.